Factors Affecting Decision-Making

 Attitudes About Risk and Uncertainty

 These attitudes are developed in a person, partly due to certain personal characteristics and partly due to organizational characteristics.
-If the organizational policy is such that it penalizes losses more than it rewards gains, then the decision maker would tend to avoid the alternatives that have some chances of failure.
+If the organizational policy is such that it penalizes losses more than it rewards gains, then the decision-maker would tend to avoid the alternatives that have some chances of failure.

 Thus a manager may avoid a potentially good opportunity if there is a slight chance of a loss.
-The personal characteristics of a decision maker regarding his attitudes towards risk taking affect the success of the decision.
+The personal characteristics of a decision-maker regarding his attitudes towards risk-taking affect the success of the decision.
 The risk-taking attitude is influenced by the following variables:

 Even though there are certain individuals who work best under time pressures and may outperform others under severe time constraints, most people, require lime to gather all the available information for evaluation purposes.

-However, most people under time pressure rely on ‘heuristic approach’, which relies on satisfactory rather than optimal decisions, thus limiting the search for additional information, considering few alternatives and few characteristics of alternatives, and focusing on reasons to reject some alternatives.
+However, most people under time pressure rely on the ‘heuristic approach’, which relies on satisfactory rather than optimal decisions, thus limiting the search for additional information, considering few alternatives and few characteristics of alternatives, and focusing on reasons to reject some alternatives.

 Personal habits of the decision-maker, formed through social environmental influences and personal perceptual processes must be studied in order to predict his decision-making style.
 Some people stick to their decisions even when these decisions are not optimal.

 Some decision-makers shift the blame for failure on outside factors rather than their own mistakes.
-These personal habits have great impact on organizational operations and effectiveness.
+These personal habits have a great impact on organizational operations and effectiveness.

 Social and Cultural Influences

-This style is culturally oriented and makes implementation of the decision much easier since everybody participates in the decision-making process.
+This style is culturally oriented and makes the implementation of the decision much easier since everybody participates in the decision-making process.
 In America, on the contrary, the decision-making style is generally individualistic with the help of decision models and quantitative techniques.